 * Mt.
 7.21; Jn.
 4.34, “…do the will of Him who sent me, and to finish His work.”
 Also, Mt.
 16.24: “If any man will come after me, let him deny himself, and take up his cross, and follow me.”
 This statement infers a discipline or discipleship into something not before undertaken, with obedience interwoven.
 In contrast, Eve embraces this newly constructed self, and Adam acquiesces.

 The Garden story focuses on fundamental character attributes, one of which is obedience.
 But why obedience?
-The answer is that wisdom cannot be learned without obedience to the task, or the lesson taught, as the experience would not be thorough, and the learning incomplete.
+The answer is that wisdom cannot be learned without obedience to the task, or the lesson taught, as the experience would not be thorough, and the learning remains incomplete.
 The obedience God delivers is not meant to control or suppress, but one that allows the blade to become honed as if stroke by stroke, or a pathway taken step by step, much as we see Adam originally doing.
 To have properly learned life’s lessons, instead of jumping forward out of season, would have saved Adam, and many of us from great troubles.

+The basic principles of the Way are laid down within the Garden narrative.
+These principles primarily deal with character attributes and the ascension into an omnibus spirituality, not only recognizing God but recognizing the emergence of the spirit of God within.
+The spirit represents wisdom, sometimes referred to in the feminine for it offers a new birth in understanding, and knowledge.
 The Path of the Way Jesus* teaches remains fundamentally connected to the spirit within and without (oneness, wholeness) but practical as to individual development.
-Many have noted how Jesus deals with each situation individually, with personal attention, with perception as one of his keenest attributes.
-This preciseness provides a solid lesson in one’s approach to the Way, and we discover over time and experience that simple obedience can bring rewards that the eyes of men do not easily see.
+Many have noted how Jesus deals with each situation individually, with personal attention, along with perception as one of his keenest attributes.
+This preciseness provides a solid lesson in one’s approach to the Way.
+We discover over time and experience that simple obedience can bring rewards that the eyes of men do not easily see.
+Obedience moves the constellation of Self along a different logos, wherein one discovers a much greater soul identity.

 *Referring to the Essenes: The final interpretation of the Law and the Prophets was to be given by the Messiah.